How to Register a Company in India

 Also referred to as a liaison office, a Representative Office is a non-profit generating entity only permitted by law to promote services/products, provide marketing/sales support to the parent company overseas, and/or conduct market research related to the parent company’s industry.

 An Indian Representative Office is not allowed to do business, earn income, and make investments in India.
 It is also not allowed to solicit local customers of its parent company.
 Moreover, it is not allowed to purchase any immovable property, i.e., land or office.

 How can Rikvin Help?

 Setting up a company in India could turn out to be a great decision, provided that you choose the right business structure and have knowledge of the legal and bureaucratic challenges.
-Rikvin a InCorp Company has its subsidiary InCorp Advisory that has helped thousands of foreign companies like yours to decide on the right company structure to receive the Certificate of Incorporation.
+Rikin (an InCorp Company) has its subsidiary InCorp Advisory that has helped thousands of foreign companies like yours to decide on the right company structure to receive the Certificate of Incorporation.

 Want to Set Up A Company in India?

 Our multijurisdictional consultants are well-equipped with the tools and knowledge to assist you enjoy a seamless company formation in India.